arthur1060/160_lithologies_classification/README.md

 tqdm==4.36.1
 tensorboardx==1.7
 tensorboard==1.13.1
+run pip install -r requirements.txt to install all the dependencies.

 ## Data Preparation
     The data used for training, testing and validation need to be prepared before training and saved in the corresponding folder under the data file.
 Every class occupies a separate folder under data\\train, data\\test, data\\val.